juliadietlmeier/CF-OCT-segmentation/README.md

 **Fig. 2.** Cochlear OCT dataset samples and the corresponding ground truth annotations from five annotated volumes.
 The CI/Track class is depicted in red, the Fibrosis class in green and the ST/Free Space class in blue.

+## Implementation Details
+All semantic segmentation models (except SAM) were implemented in Python 3.9.12, Tensorflow 2.9.1 and Keras 2.9.0.
+The SAM model was implemented in Python 3.9.12 and PyTorch 2.0.1 (cu117).
+All experiments were performed on a desktop computer with the Ubuntu operating system 18.04.3 LTS with the Intel(R) Core(TM) i9-9900K CPU, Nvidia GeForce RTX 2080 Ti GPU, and a total of 62GB RAM.

 ## Training
 Use _OHSU_UNET_cochlear_multiclass_4paper.py_ to train the proposed 2D-OCT-UNET, UEfficientNet, VGG16-UNET and the MST-DeepLabv3 models.
 Use _OHSU_UNET_cochlear_multiclass_Segformer_4paper.py_ to train the SegFormer model.